microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/58.teams-file-upload/README.md

-﻿# TeamsConversationBot
+﻿# TeamsFileUploadBot

-Bot Framework v4 echo bot sample for Teams.
+Bot Framework v4 file upload bot sample for Teams.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.